 Fetish both of means and metonyms often occurs because it is easier to identify and evaluate the fetish object than it is to assess the original ends.
 In this way, fetish is a classic surrogation problem.
 It is simpler to track one's objective, numeric weight, bicep size, and bench press than it is to track something as vague, subjective, and complex as "safety."
 Thus, we are seduced into optimizing the more game-like quality-seduced away from the original ends, and thus begin to ignore the more holistic work which something like "a feeling of safety" might require-for instance, a complex mixture of psychological work, lifestyle adjustments, self-defense training.
-One frequently sees disagreements that began, ostensibly, over the "territory itself"-the nature of gender, or diplomacy, or immigration-devolve into semantic arguments over the definitions of terms, in part because such disagreements are simpler to resolve and thus more tractable.
-But by departing from our original goal, and into a side show, we distract ourselves, never to reach the destination we originally desired.

-To the consequentialist, deontology itself is a form of fetish.
-What is morally relevant, always, is human outcomes.
-As in rule-based utilitarianism, rules may be provisionally implemented on the basis of best accomplishing human flourishing.
-But the rule is always purely instrumental; it has no value other than in the outcomes it achieves.
-Deontologies, because they bear a relationship to morality that is roughly analogous to the relationship of letter to spirit, inevitably fall prey to many of the same problems.
-No elegant compression its simplicity.
+Fetish is often accompanied by what C. Thi Nguyen calls value clarity, where a simplified goal framework is seductive and emotionally palliative in its simplicity.
 Constructed game worlds such as chess or Super Smash Bros have significantly more value clarity than real-world games such as running a company.
 Value-clear games quell our anxiety around which ends ought to be worked towards, and reduces the cognitive space of game-play to pure implementation (how instead of what).